As If It's Your Last: Composition

 "As If It's Your Last" is described as Blackpink's most exciting and upbeat song that they have released so far.
 Blackpink member Jisoo said that the group had thus far in their history only had "Black" concepts up until then, and that this new single would be a "Pink" concept.
 The song is a mix of dance, "shimmery" synth-pop, house, reggae and moombahton music with disco grooves, a change of sound from their previous releases.

 Critical reception

 IZM's Jung Min-jae praised the retro-oriented chorus, noting its reminiscent vibe of 80s synth-pop.
 They stressed, "The team's unique style is still ambiguous, but it's hard to ignore the catchy melody."
-Reviews of idology's were divided.
+Reviews from idology were divided.
 Randy deemed it "disappointing," noting that it didn't live up to the group's previous releases and criticizing the synths for weakening the dark and heavy vibe typical of Blackpink's dance tracks.
 Shim Eun-bo felt the production sounded outdated, comparing it to music from a decade ago.
 However, Ham Chand found the song catchy and enjoyable, praising the vocals and rap, noting that it maintained the same vibe as Blackpink's earlier hits like "Whistle" and "Playing with Fire".